Breathing Problems Solved

-Learning the Buteyko method for free by modules
+Learn Buteyko Breathing for free by modules

 - what is the main purpose of breathing retraining

-- how to measure one's body oxygen level using the Control Pause test
+– how to measure one’s body-oxygen level using the Control Pause test

 - which lifestyle factors make breathing heavier (deeper and/or faster)

 Module 1.
-Crucial preliminary conditions
+Crucial Preliminary Conditions

 Module 4.
 Learn the Emergency Procedure